Hemel Hempstead Town F.C.: History

 In 2006–07 Hemel Hempstead finished fifth in the Southern League Premier Division, qualifying for the play-offs, in which they lost 3–1 to Team Bath.
 Another fifth-place finish in 2008–09 led to another play-off campaign that saw them lose 4–3 on penalties to Farnborough in the semi-finals.
 The club finished fourth in 2012–13; in the play-offs they won 2–0 against Chesham United in the semi-finals, before losing 5–4 on penalties to Gosport Borough in the final.
 The following season saw the club win the Southern League Premier Division title, earning promotion to the Conference South.
 In 2014–15 they reached the first round of the FA Cup, eventually losing 3–1 at Bury.
 A fifth-place finish in 2017–18 saw the club qualify for the play-offs.
 However, they were beaten 3–2 in a penalty shoot-out by Braintree Town in the qualifying round.

+The 2025–26 season saw Hemel Hempstead finish fifth in the National League South, before losing on penalties to Weston-super-Mare in the play-off quarter-finals.